shosanna/jocellyn.cz/source/2014-04-24-attributes-are-just-methods.html.markdown

 you could be tempted to create the custom logic for saving the different parameter in your controller.

-Maybe you would call the `update_attributes` for the rest of the params, and then you would call `user.interests << params[:interest]` but this is wrong.
-All your updating should be handled by this one method, `update_attributes`.
+Maybe you would call the `update_attributes` for the rest of the params, and then you would call `user.interests << params[:interest]`.
+This is wrong.
+All your updating should be handled by one method - `update_attributes`.
 So, let's present a solution.

-You could take advantage from my initial phrase ("attributes are just methods") and create a virtual, helper attribute called the same way as your param.
+We will take advantage from my initial phrase ("attributes are just methods") and create a virtual, helper attribute called the same way as your param.
 You need to define its getter and setter, aka how you will retrieve its value and how you will change it.